daniel-macrae/HandwritingRecognition-2023/task3/README.md

     It requires an argument for the path of the folder containing the images to be processed ("Test_imgs/" is the placeholder for this directory).
 Results are written to `/results` folder in the same directory the script is located at.

-    The script will download the model weights (~ 4GB) as a zip file and unpack them, this might take a few minutes.
-Make sure you have around 8GB of free storage.

 If you don't have yet Anaconda installed in your system you can do so by following these steps:
 1. Download Anaconda installer